 Ellas, adult group

 Greek language and culture education program for children of ages four through thirteen.
 There are nine levels of learning including preschool.
 Curriculum goals include developing vocabulary and confidence in speaking/writing skills, as well as exposing the students to various topics of the Greek culture.
 Students also attend the computer lab to support classroom learning.
 Classes take place in the classrooms of the Community Center of our church on Monday evenings, from the end of September to the end of May.
 Classes meet from 5:30 to 7:30 pm with a brief recess period.
-Click below to register for the 2021-2022 school year:
+To contact the Greek School director, email firstname.lastname@example.org.

 Holy Orthodox Primary Education, (HOPE) ministers to children in Kindergarten through 2nd grade.
 Junior Orthodox Youth, (JOY) ministers to children in 3rd through 6th grade.
 The mission and goal of the HOPE/JOY ministry is to lead our young people into experiencing the Holy Orthodox Faith.
 By developing a personal relationship with our Lord and Savior, Jesus Christ and becoming active sacramental members of the living church, our young people will be equipped with tools necessary to assist them in their journey toward salvation.
 By laying a foundation of faith at this age, the young people will have something that will guide and strengthen them as they progress into junior high and high school.